EVHaste/haste-makes-waste/_posts/2021-04-19-renegade-ghost-chapter-1.markdown

 “Take it, go, I'm not going to stop you.”

-Slowly, they circled around Ghost, bag and crowbar in hand, never taking their eyes off of her.
+Slowly, they circled around Esper, bag and crowbar in hand, never taking their eyes off of her.
 She tried to look as non-threatening as an infamous undead superhuman could manage.

 As it happens, they would not have made it far even if they had not hesitated.

 ---

 Two figures cast long shadows in the alternating red and blue light on the pavement outside. *Dispatch, 10-62*, one of them radioed.
-Ghost knew that one.
+Esper knew that one.
 In-progress something-or-other.
 She used to listen out for those.

-As the first officer ducked under the jagged glass jutting out from the frame, Ghost and the burglar found themselves squinting into her flashlight beam.
+As the first officer ducked under the jagged glass jutting out from the frame, Esper and the burglar found themselves squinting into her flashlight beam.

 “Police,” they announced, as if that were not already obvious.
 Or perhaps they were just very proud of it.
 The usual commands followed.
 Arrest, hands up, move slow, blah blah.
-Ghost’s new friend immediately complied, dropping the bag and raising their hands in surrender.
+Esper’s new friend immediately complied, dropping the bag and raising their hands in surrender.
 She half-heartedly followed suit.

 The lights swept them from head to toe.
 First, they saw the crowbar.
 That’s strike one, weapons unholstered.

-Then, they recognized Ghost, which was strike two, and three.
+Then, they recognized Esper, which was strike two, and three.
 Both of them took aim at her center of mass.

 *That’s 10-90, repeat 10-90!* That one was new.
 The panic in his voice did not bode well.